The Unsuspected: Production

 The Unsuspected was originally a serial in The Saturday Evening Post, running from August 11 to September 29, 1945.
 It was subsequently published as a novel in January 1946.
 Warner Bros purchased the film rights prior to publication, and in May 1946, they announced that Michael Curtiz would direct.
 Ranald MacDougall wrote the first screenplay.
 By then, Warner Bros had just signed a 14-picture contract with Michael Curtiz's production company, and The Unsuspected was the first of three movies under the new arrangement.
 Curtiz's wife, Bess Meredyth, who was on the board of the company, was brought in to collaborate on the script.
 Charles Hoffman was assigned the job of producer.

+The Unsuspected was in production from mid-January to mid-March 1947.

 Casting

 In September 1945, Robert Alda was reported to be the film's star.
 In October 1946, it was reported that Humphrey Bogart was being "pencilled in to head the cast".
-A column that appeared on October 23, 1946, noted that Claude Rains was being sought instead of Bogart, suggesting that Bogart was originally being considered for the role of the villain, although the items are too brief to be certain of this, and he may have intended for the hero part.
+A column that appeared on October 23, 1946, noted that Claude Rains was being sought instead of Bogart, suggesting that Bogart was originally being considered for the role of the villain, although the items are too brief to be certain of this, and he may have been intended for the hero part.

 Eventually, Dana Andrews was set to star as part of a package deal including Virginia Mayo and Cathy O'Donnell.
 All three were under contract to Sam Goldwyn, who was lending them to Curtiz for $150,000 plus 15% of the profits.
 Claude Rains reported to work on December 26, 1947.
 Two weeks later, Andrews left the production after being dissatisfied with the size of his part in comparison to Rains' in which Curtiz refused to make changes.
 Michael North was hired to replace Andrews.
 North was given an "introducing..." credit, although he had been appearing in films for years.
+This was because Curtiz changed North's given name to Michael, stating that his actual name, Ted North Jr., "appeared too much like a cowboy."
+Although the film's credits said "introducing Michael North", North had actually performed in the 1930s under the name of his father, "Ted North".

 Curtiz had only agreed to take Mayo and O'Donnell in order to get Andrews, so his departure meant recasting their roles.
 On January 4, 1947, The New York Times announced that Joan Caulfield was being borrowed from Paramount to play Matilda, the role intended for Mayo.
 On January 15, 1947, The New York Times reported that Curtiz had signed Constance Bennett and Donald Crisp for "two major supporting roles".
 Crisp ultimately did not appear in the film.
 To fill the role intended for Cathy O'Donnell, Audrey Totter was borrowed from Metro-Goldwyn-Mayer.

-Eve Arden was named for a "leading role" in November 1946, but was not in the cast.
+Eve Arden was named as playing a "leading role" in November 1946, but was not in the film.